Invirase Side Effects

 Note: This page contains information about the side effects of saquinavir.
 Some of the dosage forms included on this document may not apply to the brand name Invirase.

 Not all side effects for Invirase may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to saquinavir: oral capsule, oral capsule liquid filled, oral tablet

-Along with its needed effects, saquinavir (the active ingredient contained in Invirase) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by saquinavir (the active ingredient contained in Invirase).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking saquinavir:More common
+You should check with your doctor immediately if any of these side effects occur when taking saquinavir:More common

 - Chest pain

 - fever or chills

 - increased amount of fat in the upper back and neck, or around the chest and stomach area